Sharing all the DIY tips & tricks we learned refinishing our pine wood farmhouse stairs by hand on a budget that used to be carpeted with pictures.

 SO MUCH BETTER than the ugly dirty carpet that was here when we moved in just a few years ago.

 I need Jason’s help hanging up the mirror at the top of the landing on the steps.

-My grandparents house had a large built in mirror at top of their stairway landing and I wanted to recreate that here.
+My grandparents house had a large built in mirror at top of their stairway landing & I wanted to recreate that here.

 Looking down the steps you can see our old door turned coat rack.

 Although there is still so much to do the house seems a lot more finished now.

-Don’t forget to pin our Farmhouse Stairs!
+Don’t forget to save & pin our Farmhouse Stairs!